google/gcp_scanner/README.md

-  -s KEY_NAME           Name of individual SA to scan -p TARGET_PROJECT     Name of individual project to scan -f FORCE_PROJECTS     Comma separated list of project names to include in the scan -l LOG_LEVEL, -logging LOG_LEVEL
+  -s KEY_NAME           Name of individual SA to scan -p TARGET_PROJECT     Name of individual project to scan -f FORCE_PROJECTS     Comma separated list of project names to include in the scan -c SCAN_CONFIG        A path to configuration file with a set of specific resources to scan.
+  -l LOG_LEVEL, -logging LOG_LEVEL
                         Set logging level (INFO, WARNING, ERROR)